Education and training roles

 This page has information on the education and training roles in health informatics and links to further information.

 Technology offers significant benefits to health and health care.
 Health staff need to be trained to use technology for these benefits to be realised.
-Working in training, IT departments or clinical settings, education and training staff help healthcare professionals with their computer literacy and train them in the latest IT systems, applications and software.
+Working in training or IT departments and clinical areas, education and training staff train healthcare professionals in computer literacy, clinical systems and other applications, and in the use of IT systems, applications and software.
 This includes the latest IT developments in the prevention, diagnosis and treatment of illnesses and diseases.

 Roles in education and training